aarhusstadsarkiv/stadsarkiv-client/README.md

 <!-- LATEST-VERSION-PIPX -->
 	pipx install git+https://github.com/aarhusstadsarkiv/stadsarkiv-client@v1.1.87

-Usage is the same as above.
+Usage is the same as for development.

 ### Configuration